aslishah/i.stylo/README.md

 - files renamed to the pattern `author_book`.
 - all non-Arabic characters are removed.
-- orthography kept as is.
+- orthography was not normalized.

 ## Bibliography